spboyer/unsocialconf/specs.md

 1. Ensure Azure CLI and Azure Developer CLI (azd) are installed
 2. Initialize the azd environment with `azd init`
-3. Use `az acr build` to build and push the Docker image to Azure Container Registry
+3. Provision the infrastructure and deploy the application with `azd up`
-4. Provision the infrastructure with `azd provision`
+4. Access the application at the provided Container App URL
-5. Access the application at the provided Container App URL
+5. Monitor application performance in Application Insights

 ## Maintenance and Updates

 For application updates:
 1. Make code changes
 2. Push changes to the repository
-3. Rebuild the container with `az acr build`
+3. Run `azd up` to rebuild and redeploy the application
-4. Redeploy with `azd provision`
+4. Monitor the application performance in Application Insights

-This approach ensures consistent, repeatable deployments with minimal configuration overhead.
+This approach ensures consistent, repeatable deployments with minimal configuration overhead while following Azure best practices through Azure Verified Modules.